Career and College Promise

 Textbook costs are the responsibility of the student unless otherwise covered by the school district.
 Check with your school for details.

-For more information, visit the North Carolina Community College System reference manual for the Career and College Promise program.
+For more information, visit the North Carolina Community College System website for the Career and College Promise program.